The

 entering other countries in disguise.)
 After 80 years of peace often about

-ten times that maximum number would have migrated from one country
+ten times the 'maximum number' would have migrated from one country

 the treaty.
-The two countries would almost then be obligated to go to war with each other.
+The two countries would almost be obligated to go to war with each other.

 I think England had signed a treaty in about 1300 stating that they could only maintain a very small navy.
 By the late 1700's it was about 40 times that size and the treaty was still in effect.
 This abrogated the treaty which meant the signers were technically at war with each other.
 That treaty may have been with France, some provinces of Italy and the Holy Roman Empire.